WCHS Course Handbook

 Focuses on scientific phenomena in aquatic environments: formation of oceans/lakes, plate tectonics, chemical oceanography, marine organisms, evolution, marine ecology, human impact, conservation.
 Includes shark dissection, lab activities, and projects with presentations. -

-Social Studies
+🏛️ Social Studies Department

-GLOBAL HISTORY & GEOGRAPHY I
+🌍 GLOBAL HISTORY & GEOGRAPHY I

 This course begins with the Paleolithic Era and the development of the first civilizations, continues with an examination of classical societies, and traces the expansion of trade networks and their global impact.
 The course emphasizes the key themes of interactions over time, shifts in political power, and the role of belief systems.
 While the course emphasizes the importance of historical and spatial thinking, all of the social studies practices and standards are included in the study of global history and geography.
 The course concludes with a local examination.

-GLOBAL HISTORY & GEOGRAPHY I HONORS
+🌍 GLOBAL HISTORY & GEOGRAPHY I HONORS (See Honors Requirements on Page 7)

-GLOBAL HISTORY & GEOGRAPHY II
+🌏 GLOBAL HISTORY & GEOGRAPHY II

 This course provides a snapshot of the world circa 1750.
 The course continues chronologically up to the present.
 Several concepts are woven throughout the course including industrialization, nationalism, imperialism, conflict, technology, and the interconnectedness of the world.
 The last three key ideas focus on global issues, applying a more thematic approach.
 While the course emphasizes the importance of historical and spatial thinking, all of the social studies practices and standards are included in the study of global history and geography.
 All global studies students take the Global 10 Regents Examination at the end of this course.

-GLOBAL HISTORY & GEOGRAPHY II HONORS
+🌏 GLOBAL HISTORY & GEOGRAPHY II HONORS (See Honors Requirements on Page 7)

-UNITED STATES HISTORY & GOVERNMENT
+🗽UNITED STATES HISTORY & GOVERNMENT

 U.S. History & Government begins with the colonial and constitutional foundations of the United States and explores the government structure and functions written in the Constitution.
 The development of the nation and the political, social, and economic factors that led to the challenges our nation faced in the Civil War are addressed.
 Industrialization, urbanization, and the accompanying problems are examined, along with America’s emergence as a world power, the two world wars of the 20th century, and the Cold War.
 Students explore the expansion of the federal government, the threat of terrorism, and the place of the United States in an increasingly globalized and interconnected world.
 The course concludes with all students taking the NYS Regents exam in United States History & Government.

-GEMINI US HISTORY
+🗽GEMINI US HISTORY

-IB HISTORY (IB HOTA & IB 20th Century)
+🌐 IB HISTORY (IB HOTA & IB 20th Century)

-INTRODUCTION TO ECONOMICS
+💵 INTRODUCTION TO ECONOMICS

 Economics examines the principles of the United States free market economy in a global context.
 Students will examine their individual responsibility for managing their personal finances.
 Students will analyze the role of supply and demand in determining the prices individuals and businesses face in the product and factor markets, and the global nature of these markets.
 Students will study changes to the workforce in the United States, and the role of entrepreneurs in our economy, as well as the effects of globalization.
 Students will explore the challenges facing the United States free market economy in a global environment and various policy-making opportunities available to the government to address these challenges.
 This course concludes with a local examination.